lambda-curry/virtualevent-poc/src/pages/custom-pages/faqs.md

 ###### How do I get an invitation to TechPulse?

 TechPulse invitations are extended to all accepted poster and paper presenters.
-Discretionary invitations are given by leadership to allocate to their teams. <b>Please RSVP by February 13</b>.
+Discretionary invitations are given by leadership to allocate to their teams.
 If you did not receive an invite to TechPulse and would like to attend, <b>please complete [](https://docs.google.com/forms/d/e/1FAIpQLSdiUIfMASm16rydGdxWodEVDwJEYiFrJ4LGCrFc1DAlLpVOxg/viewform)<a href="https://docs.google.com/forms/d/e/1FAIpQLSdiUIfMASm16rydGdxWodEVDwJEYiFrJ4LGCrFc1DAlLpVOxg/viewform" target="_blank" style="color:#0f69ff">this form</a> by February 18.</b><br><br>

 ###### How do I get an invitation to PE-Con?